asrashley/websock-chat-demo/README.md

 should create an HTTP server on localhost:3000

+The CSS files are auto-generated from Stylus templates when using the node.js server, but are *not* auto-generated when using Python.
+You will need to use the node.js server at least once (and visit <http://localhost:3000/>) after cloning the repo or after changing the Stylus templates.

 Client application
 ------------------
 The client application is a simple HTML5 + JavaScript web application.
 It